 - Results with “fitness” in the title.
 This is usually what we are looking for.

-- Companies in the “fitness” industry which can remain interesting.
+- Companies in the “fitness” industry which can still be of some interest.

-- And profiles with just “fitness” on the profile.
+- And profiles with just “fitness” on their profile.

 Use the profile title

-The title is the best filter to qualify your prospects in a normal search.
+The title is the best filter to qualify your prospects in a regular search.

 Do not exceed 1,000 results

 LinkedIn, on the normal search, returns only 1,000 results.
-Having 36k profiles is therefore useless.
+Therefore getting a results page of 36k profiles is useless.
 In this case, use other filters to sub-segment your searches.
 By region or by industry for example.

 This way, you can use this information to personalize your approach!
 To learn more, check out our article on how to access over 1,000 results in a LinkedIn search.